Kumamoto Castle 熊本城

 Kumamoto Castle is located conveniently in the center of Kumamoto City .

 For this reason, you can walk or take a tram to the castle depending on where you are.
-There is a 170-yen tram ride from JR Kumamoto Station available that will get you to the castle in 15 minutes; get off at Kumamotojo-mae tram stop.
+There is a 170-yen tram ride from JR Kumamoto Station available that will get you to the castle in about 17 minutes; get off at Kumamotojo-mae tram stop.
 You can also take a scenic walk from Kumamoto Station to the castle in about 30 to 45 minutes.

 In 1467, the Ideta clan laid the first foundations of the castle, which changed hands regularly up until 1632, when the Hosokawa clan took charge–less than 30 years after the actual castle had been completed.
 The Hosokawa reign lasted more than 200 years and spanned eleven generations.
 In 1871, the feudal system was abolished in Japan, and the castle was subsequently given to the Japanese government and has been in government hands ever since.